logesh81098/copy-files-from-S3-to-EFS-using-lambda/README.md

 **Detail about this project:**

-&nbsp; Consider we are in scenario where end user will upload a raw data files to S3 bucket, which needs to get processed further by EC2 instance.
+&nbsp; &nbsp; Consider we are in scenario where end user will upload a raw data files to S3 bucket, which needs to get processed further by EC2 instance.
 So here we deployed a lambda function which has the python code to copy files from the S3 bucket and paste it in EFS Filesystem.

- &nbsp; We are reviewing this copy mechanism using CloudWatch Log group and EC2 instance.
+ &nbsp; &nbsp; We are reviewing this copy mechanism using CloudWatch Log group and EC2 instance.
 Instance is launched in Same VPC and get mounted to EFS using User Data.